vjtovar/nology-coursework/Week_6_MongoDB_NoSQL/Flask-MongoDB/README.md

 4. Install flask
 5. Install pytest
 6. Use pytest for TDD unit testing
-7. Once tests pass create database and create queries
+7. Once tests pass create database

 ### Python Installation
 1. Python3 - Download the latest version of python from the python site. run: ```brew install python3```.
 This should also install pip3.
 To check Python version, run: ```python3 --version```.